Click the chart to explore the data

 Without an adequate length of maternity leave, paid at a level that allows for an adequate standard of living, working mothers are less likely to provide basic necessities for their children.
 An adequate period of maternity leave is also crucial for recovery from child birth, mother-infant bonding, and exclusive breastfeeding for the first six months of life (as recommended by UNICEF and WHO guidelines).
 Madagascar has 132 labour inspectors tasked with overseeing a workforce of roughly 12 million.
 This figure is only 47% of the number recommended for ILO for a lesser developed economy.
 Limited capacity and the large informal economy limit the inspectorate’s ability to monitor and enforce labour regulations.
 As a result, businesses should strengthen their approach due diligence (HYPERLINK) and regularly conduct audits of their operating sites and suppliers to ensure compliance with local and international standards.

 According to the Children’s Rights in the Marketplace Index companies operating in, or sourcing from, Madagascar should exercise enhanced due diligence.
-Madagascar scores 5.30/10 in the index, primarily due to children’s vulnerability to sexual exploitation, including online exploitation, and enforcement challenges.
+Madagascar scores 3.6 out of 10 in the index, primarily due to children’s vulnerability to sexual exploitation, including online exploitation, and enforcement challenges.
 To respect and support children’s rights in the marketplace, businesses should:

 Ensure that products and services are safe